imbo/imbo/docs/installation/event_listeners.rst

 The event listener has two roles, one is to generate the variations when new images are added, and the other is to pick the most fitting image variation when clients request an image with a set of transformations applied that will alter the dimensions of the image, for instance :ref:`resize <resize-transformation>` or :ref:`thumbnail <thumbnail-transformation>`.

-Imbo ships with MongoDB and Doctrine adapters for storing metadata about these variations.
+Imbo ships with MongoDB, MySQL, PostgreSQL and SQLite adapters for storing metadata about these variations.
 If you want to use a different database, you can implement the ``Imbo\EventListener\ImageVariations\Database\DatabaseInterface`` interface and set the name of the class in the configuration of the event listener.

 In the same way, Imbo ships two different adapters for storing the actual image variation data (the downscaled images): GridFS and Filesystem.
 See examples of their configuration below.